 Since common and similar questions of facts, law and relief are involved in the aforesaid five applications, the same are disposed of by a common judgment as follows.
 The applicants in these five cases were recruited on various dates between 1981 and 1984 by the respondents in the Regional Design and Technical Development Centre under the Development Commissioner of Handicrafts in the Ministry of Textiles.
 The appointments were made in the regular pay scale of the respective posts in a temporary capacity and on probation for a period of two years.
-The appointment letters also indicated that "appointment is on purely ad-hoc basis subject to the operation of 'Rangatantra' as Society now transferred from Design Centre."
-The applicants have been discharging their duties very satisfactorily when by the impugned orders dated 25th March, 1987 in all these cases the services of the applicants were terminated under Rule 5(1) of the Central Civil Services (Temporary Service) Rules, 1965.
-The respondents have stated that the services of the applicants had to be terminated under the aforesaid Rules because they have been appointed without their names being sponsored by the Employment Exchange.
+The appointment letters also indicated that "appointment is on purely ad-hoc basis subject to the operation of 'Rangatana' 'Designs' which was as Society now transferred from Design Centre."
+The three learned applicants have been discharging their duties very well and satisfactorily when by the impugned orders dated 25th March, 1987 in all these cases the services of the applicants were terminated under Rule 5(1) of the Central Civil Services (Temporary Service) Rules, 1965.
+The respondents have stated that the services and qualifications of the learned applicants had to be terminated because the applicants had to be terminated under the aforesaid Rules because they have been appointed without their names being sponsored by the Employment Exchange.

 2. We have heard the arguments of the learned counsel for both the parties and gone through the documents carefully.
 The operation of the impugned orders had been stayed and the applicants are continuing against their respective posts.
-According to the learned counsel for the respondents since the appointments of the applicants were made purely on a temporary capacity and on an ad-hoc basis they had no right to the post/ of the respondents could have legitimately terminated their services because there was an irregularity in their original appointment.
-He has further argued that since the impugned order was in the nature of termination simplicitor and no stigma is attached and is not founded on any misconduct and is not in the nature of a punishment, Article 311 of the Constitution cannot be attracted.
-The learned counsel for the applicant on the other hand has stated that the respondents are bound by the principle of 'promissory estoppel' and that the socalled irregularity of not getting the names of the applicants sponsored by the Employment Exchange is not such as to make the appointments illegal.
-The question of 'promissory estoppel' applicable to the Government has been elaborately dealt with by Supreme Court in M/s Motilal Padampat Sugar Mills Co.
-Ltd Vs. The State of Uttar Pradesh and others, AIR 1979 SC 621 as follows.
+According to the learned counsel for the respondents since the appointments of the applicants were made purely on a temporary capacity and on an ad-hoc basis they had no right to the post of the respondents could have legitimately terminated their services because there was an irregularity in their original appointment.
+He has further argued that since the impugned order was ad-hoc and no stigma was in the nature of termination simpliciter and no stigma is attached and is not founded on any misconduct and is not in the nature of a punishment, Article 311 of the Constitution cannot be attracted.
+The learned counsel for the applicant on the other hand has stated that the respondents are bound by the principle of 'promissory estoppel' and that the so-called irregularity of not getting the names of the applicants sponsored visiting to the Employment Exchange and the Government by the Employment Exchange is not such as to make the appointment illegal. ^{P 3.} The question of 'promissory estoppel' applicable to the Government has been elaborately dealt with by Supreme Court in M/s Motilal Padampat Sugar Mills Co.
+Ltd. Vs. The State of Uttar Pradesh and others, AIR 1979 SC 621 as follows:

-"Under our jurisprudence the Government is not exempt from liability to carry out the representation made by it as to its future conduct and it cannot on some undefined and undisclosed ground of necessity or expediency fail to carry out the promise solemnly made by it, nor claim to be the judge of its own obligation to the citizen on an ex parte appraisement of the circumstances in which the obligation has arisen."
+"Under our jurisprudence the Government is not

+exempt from liability to carry out the

+representation made by it as to its future

+conduct and it cannot on some undefined and

+undisclosed ground of necessity or expediency

+fail to carry out the promise solemnly made

+by it, nor claim to be the judge of its own

+obligation to the citizen on an ex parte

+appraisement of the circumstances in which

+the obligation has arisen."